 Being a responsible company, we are always available for 24 hours a day, in case if you need any emergency help.
 It is best to first call your designated travel coordinator or salesperson (whose contact numbers are will be listed on your tour agreement), for any reason if you are not able to reach to him/her then please ring us on the below numbers:

 Thimphu Head Office: (00975)-331423

 Note: office working time is 9am – 5pm from Monday to Friday.

 Mr. Sagar Pradhan (Sales Manager) 00975 17343496 (Available for 24 hours a day)

 Best months to Bike in Bhutan:

-The best time to bike in Bhutan is Spring and Autumn if you prefer dry and sunny weather and for those veteran bikers Bhutan is considered all year round season for Bikers.
+The best time to biking tour in Bhutan is Spring and Autumn if you prefer dry and sunny weather and for those veteran bikers, Bhutan is considered an all-year-round season for Bikers.
 Summer will be more fun to ride the bike because of greenery vegetation along the route.
 Winter months will be risky because of icy road and cold wind that will the ride.
 I would suggest all the bikers to avoid winter.

 Bhutan is a unique travel destination with some special considerations.
 It is highly recommended that you undertake some background reading before riding your bike to Bhutan.
 The more you learn about your destination, the more rewarding your travel experience will be.
 We shall assign the best Biking guide for your trip to Bhutan.

-Bike Type and Hiring cost: We have enfield Bike for the Hire.
-The cost of hiring the Bike will differ from duration of the ride.
-We use latest model not more than 5 years old Bike for all our clients interested to ride the Bike in Bhutan.
+Bike Type and Hiring cost: We have Enfield Bike for Hire.
+The cost of hiring the Bike will differ from the duration of the ride.
+We use the latest model not more than 5 years old Bike for all our clients interested to ride the Bike in Bhutan.
 The Bike hire cost will be USD 75 per day.